 The attorney you choose to represent you in a drunk driving case can make a big difference in the outcome.
 A public defender is paid by the same party that pays the judge, and you will likely end up with an unfavorable plea.
 An attorney who does not have experience handling DUI/OWI cases won’t do much better.
 If you go into court without an attorney, the state won’t even offer you a deal, and you will be left with the full consequences of a conviction.
-To protect your driver’s license and your future, you need an attorney who focuses on defending people charged with DUI/OWI.
+To protect your driver’s license and your future, you need a strong, experienced DUI/OWI defense attorney.

 The following pages provide more information about the charges you face:

 - What are DUI, OWI, OUIL and OWV?

 - How many drinks does it take to be over the limit?

 - Can I get charged with DUI/OWI if I’m on medications?

 - What should I do during a DUI stop?

 - Do I have to take a roadside field sobriety and breath test?

 - What is the court process for DUI/OWI?